 History of the Women Build program

-A group of women in Charlotte, N.C., complete the first women-built Habitat for Humanity house.
-With this event, the seeds for Habitat for Humanity’s Women Build program are planted.
-A handful of Habitat for Humanity affiliates continue to build houses with women crews.
+A group of women in Charlotte, North Carolina, completes the first women-built Habitat for Humanity house.
+With this event, the seeds for Habitat’s Women Build program are planted.
+A handful of Habitat affiliates continue to build houses with women crews.

 As part of the Jimmy & Rosalynn Carter Work Project, U.S. first lady Hillary Clinton, Kentucky first lady Libby Jones and Oklahoma first lady Cathy Keating participate in a Women Build.
 The idea for Habitat’s First Ladies Build is born.

-Habitat for Humanity International forms the Women Build department and the Women Build program becomes an official HFHI initiative.
+Habitat for Humanity International forms the Women Build department as it becomes an official program.

 The Women Build department hosts the First Ladies Build.
-Women governors and first ladies from all 50 states join Habitat for Humanity to build houses with families in need.
+Women governors and first ladies from all 50 states join Habitat to build houses with families in need.

 Lowe’s signs on as Women Build’s underwriter.
-Home Interiors and Gifts, Inc. becomes Women Build’s major sponsor.
+Home Interiors and Gifts, Inc. becomes a major sponsor of Women Build.
 Since 2003, the program has more than doubled in size.

-The program continues to grow across international borders, empowering women everywhere to address poverty housing for themselves, their families and their neighbors.
-Dozens of international Women Builds have taken place, and the program aims to direct financial assistance to women-led projects worldwide.
+The program continues to grow across international borders, empowering women everywhere to address housing issues for themselves, their families and their neighbors.
+In partnership with Lowe’s, Habitat’s Women Build Week is created as an annual weeklong event starting on International Women’s Day.